blindFS/vim-translator/README.md

 ## Dependencies

 * A translation tool.
-Defaults to [google-translate-cli](https://github.com/soimort/google-translate-cli).
-Init the submodule if so.
+I suggest [translate-shell](https://github.com/soimort/translate-shell).
 * A player for pronunciation.
 Defaults to mplayer